Barrett confirmed by Senate for Supreme Court, takes oath

 Barrett, 48, will be able to start work Tuesday, her lifetime appointment as the 115th justice solidifying the court’s rightward tilt.

-“This is a momentous day for America,” Trump said at a primetime swearing-in event on the South Lawn at the White House, before Justice Clarence Thomas administered the Constitutional Oath to Barrett before a crowd of about 200.
+“This is a momentous day for America,” Trump said at a primetime swearing-in event on the South Lawn at the White House.
+Justice Clarence Thomas administered the Constitutional Oath to Barrett before a crowd of about 200.

 Barrett told those gathered that she believes “it is the job of a judge to resist her policy preferences.”
 She vowed, “I will do my job without any fear or favor.”